 Violinist Karin Hellqvist and pianist Heloisa Amaral met in 2009 while working in Oslo with Ensemble neoN.
 Two years later, they set off exploring Iannis Xenakis’ Dikthas (or “dual”) for violin and piano.
 Featuring two contrasting voices held together through intense energy, the piece was to determine the spirit of Duo Hellqvist/Amaral, which, shortly after, made their debut concert at the Ultima Oslo Contemporary Music Festival.

 Fearless in their exploration of the newest music, the duo has since played an outstanding role in the field of experimental music .
-Alongside the performance of new commissions by composers Øyvind Torvund, Marina Rosenfeld, Dror Feiler, Natasha Barrett, Mauricio Pauly, Santiago Diez-Fischer et al. in Norway (Ultima, Borealis), Sweden (Magnet, Sofiagatan), USA (Spectrum), Germany (Darmstädter Ferienkurse, KontraKlang Berlin), Brazil, Italy, Argentina (conDIT), Danmark (Klang), Korea (House Concert) and Colombia (Festival de la Imagen), the duo has given workshops and seminars in major universities in Latin America, USA, Argentina and Korea focusing on the interpretation, notation and technical realization of experimental repertoire as well as on the dialogue between performer and composer.
-Residencies and short term stays at Harvard University (USA), conDIT (ARG), House Concert (KO) and Villa Romana (IT) have also contributed to the development of the duo and finally, to exciting musical encounters that led to the formation of the neoN Trio with Yumi Murakami (flute) in 2012, the HAHB QUARTET with Joshua Hyde (sax) and Noam Bierstone (percussion) and HELLQVIST/AMARAL/CHOI with Sori Choi (traditional Korean percussion) in 2015.
+Alongside the performance of new commissions by composers Øyvind Torvund, Marina Rosenfeld, Dror Feiler, Natasha Barrett, Mauricio Pauly, Santiago Diez-Fischer et al. in Norway (Ultima, Borealis), Sweden (Magnet, Sofiagatan), USA (Spectrum), Germany (Darmstädter Ferienkurse, KontraKlang Berlin), Brazil, Iceland, Italy, Argentina (conDIT), Danmark (Klang), Korea (House Concert) and Colombia (Festival de la Imagen), the duo has given workshops and seminars in major universities in Latin America, USA, Argentina and Korea focusing on the interpretation, notation and technical realization of experimental repertoire as well as on the dialogue between performer and composer.
+Stimulating musical encounters with other performers during residencies at Harvard University (USA), conDIT (ARG), House Concert (KO) and Villa Romana (IT) have led to the formation of the neoN Trio with Yumi Murakami (flute) in 2012, the HAHB QUARTET in 2014 and TRIO HELLQVIST/CHOI/AMARAL with Sori Choi (traditional Korean percussion) in 2015.

-Recently, the duo has initiated a collective project, Impossible Situations/A Collective Experiment, in which a group of composers including Øyvind Torvund, Marina Rosenfeld, Kaj Duncan David, Lars Petter Hagen, Natasha Barrett, Simon Loeffler et al work closely with the performers to create, out of the intimacy of the chamber music situation, utopian spaces that expand instrumental, performative, mediatic and scenic boundaries as well as the very role of the performers.
-Other upcoming projects include new commissions by among others Ragnhild Berstad, Dror Feiler, Daniel Moreira, Jorge Sanchez-Verdu and Alberto Bernal and concerts at Cycle Music and Arts Festival 2017 and Mixtur 2018.
+Recently, the duo has initiated a collective project, Impossible Situations/A Collective Experiment, in which a a sound director (Max Sauer), an architect (Filippa Berglund) and group of composers including Øyvind Torvund, Marina Rosenfeld, Kaj Duncan David, Lars Petter Hagen, Ricardo Eizirik, Ida Lundén, Cathrine Lamb, Simon Loeffler et al., work closely with the performers to create, out of the intimacy of the chamber music situation, utopian spaces that expand instrumental, performative, mediatic and scenic boundaries as well as the very role of the performers.
+Other upcoming projects include new commissions by among others Ragnhild Berstad, Dror Feiler, Daniel Moreira, Jorge Sanchez-Verdu and Alberto Bernal and concerts at Borealis Festival (NO), CentroCentro and Mixtur (SPA) in 2018.

 For a FULL LIST OF REPERTOIRE click here.